Outstanding talent . . . outstanding musical skill

 Maksim Shtrykov, clarinet

-Maksim Shtrykov began clarinet studies at the age of nine in his native Belarus.
-He later became the first Belarusian woodwind player to get accepted to the Juilliard School where he was awarded a degree of Master of Music as a scholarship student in the celebrated studio of Charles Neidich.
+Maksim is a prizewinner of numerous competitions, including the International Johannes Brahms Chamber Music Competition (Poland), the “Salieri–Zinetti” International Chamber Music Competition (Italy), and the Dmytro Bida International Woodwind Competition (Ukraine).
+He began his clarinet studies in his native Belarus and became the first Belarusian clarinetist to be accepted to The Juilliard School, where he earned his Master of Music degree as a scholarship student in the celebrated studio of Charles Neidich.

 Julia Kang, cello